WJ-42/WJ-42/README.md

-# Waleed
+# Waleed / WJ

-Hi, I'm Waleed
+Hi, I'm Waleed.
 Second year Computer Science student at Aston University
-Interested in software engineering, AI and ML, web development, and building clean practical solutions.
+Interested in software engineering, AI and ML, web development.

 ## About me

-• Enjoy solving problems and building real projects
+• Enjoy solving problems and building real projects.
-• Strong interest in web development and AI
+• Strong interest in web development and AI.
-• Learning more about backend development
+• Learning more about backend development.
-• Always improving workflows and structure in my projects
+• Always improving workflows and structure in my projects.

 ## Tech Stack